Common Questions:

 What destinations can we choose from during our sailing class?

-Students work with their captain to decide on what destinations to visit during their class.
-This decision depends on the length of the class, the desires of those on board, the skill level of the students, and the forecasted wind and sea conditions.
-Although weather could change the itinerary for your specific class, the destinations listed below are typically based on past class itineraries:
+Students work with their captain to decide what destinations to visit during class.
+This decision depends on the length of the class, the desires of those on board, the students’ skill level, and the forecasted wind and sea conditions.
+Although the weather could change the itinerary for your specific class, the destinations listed below are typically based on past class itineraries:

-ASA101 (Two-day class): We work on basic sailing skills in ASA101 until students have learned to sail well enough to sail to other destinations.
-We travel to other destinations in ASA103, ASA104, ASA106, and ASA108 sailing classes.
+ASA101 (Two-day class): We work on basic sailing skills until students have learned to sail well enough to reach other destinations.
+We travel to different destinations in ASA103, ASA104, ASA106, and ASA108 sailing classes.
 Our ASA101 class typically includes sailing in the water between the Annapolis Bay Bridge and Rock Hall.
-We return to our slip in Rock Hall both days where students can enjoy dining in Rock Hall and visit the pool or beach at Haven Harbor South or use the BBQ grill.
+We return to our slip-in Rock Hall on both days, where students can enjoy dining in Rock Hall and visit the pool or beach at Haven Harbor South, or use the BBQ grill.

-ASA101/103 (4 Day class): The first two days of a ASA101/103 class are spent sailing in the water between Rock Hall and the Annapolis Bay Bridge.
+ASA101/103 (4-day class): The first two days of an ASA101/103 class are spent sailing in the water between Rock Hall and the Annapolis Bay Bridge.
 We work on sailing skills until students have gained enough experience to sail to other destinations.
-On day three we typically sail either to Annapolis or Galesville, MD and return to Rock Hall on day four.
+On day three, we typically sail either to Annapolis or Galesville, MD, and return to Rock Hall on day four.

-ASA103/104 (Five Day Class): Since combination ASA103/104 students have already learned the basics in a previous ASA101 class, and since we have more days on the water, we can venture further in a combination ASA103/104 class.
-A typical itinerary would be sailing to Annapolis on day one, Saint Michael’s on Day two, Galesville, MD on day three, the Magothy River on Day four, and on day five returning to Rock Hall.
-Occasionally with excellent wind ASA103/104 classes have gone to Herrington Harbour South as an alternative to Saint Michael’s.
+ASA103/104 (Five-Day Class): Since combination ASA103/104 students have already learned the basics in a previous ASA101 class, and since we have more days on the water, we can venture further in a combination ASA103/104 class.
+A typical itinerary would be sailing to Annapolis on day one, Saint Michael’s on Day two, Galesville, MD on day three, the Magothy River on Day four, and returning to Rock Hall on day five.
+Occasionally, with excellent wind, ASA103/104 classes have gone to Herrington Harbour South as an alternative to Saint Michael’s.

 ASA106 (Seven Day): Our ASA106 classes on the Chesapeake Bay perform a circumnavigation of the entire Delmarva Peninsula.
 We typically take a clockwise approach.
-Once we depart Rock Hall we go north to the C & D Canal and spend the first night in Summit North, Marina, Bear, DE.
-Day two and three sail through the remainder of the C & D Canal, go South on the Delaware River, through the Delaware Bay, and into the Atlantic Ocean.
-On the ocean portion we sail through the night and do not stop until we reenter the Chesapeake Bay.
-Once we reenter the Chesapeake Bay we typically go to Cape Charles or Norfolk.
+Once we depart Rock Hall, we head north to the C & D Canal and spend the first night at Summit North Marina in Bear, DE.
+Days two and three sail through the remainder of the C & D Canal, go south on the Delaware River, through the Delaware Bay, and into the Atlantic Ocean.
+On the ocean portion, we sail through the night and do not stop until we reenter the Chesapeake Bay.
+Once we reenter the Chesapeake Bay, we typically go to Cape Charles or Norfolk.
 We then use days 4-7 to sail back up the Chesapeake Bay to Rock Hall.
 Destinations depend on our location at sundown.
-Typical stopping points include Soloman’s Island, Herrington Harbor, Reedville, or other locations.
+Typical stopping points include Solomon’s Island, Herrington Harbor, Reedville, or other places.

 What should I bring with me to class?

-Having the right things with you on a sailboat improves both your comfort and safety.
-We have created a list of things our students may want to consider bringing with them during their class.
-Please click here to get a List of What to Bring document.
+Having the right things with you on a sailboat improves your comfort and safety.
+We have created a list of items our students may want to consider bringing to class.
+You can click here to get a List of what to bring.

 How many students will be in my class?

 Typically, 2-4 students are in each class.
-We allow up to five as maximum.
-2 students are required to go forward with a class.
+We allow up to 5 as the maximum.
+2 students are required to proceed with a class.
 Almost all our classes go forward.

 Where will I sleep on board?